Why Do Some Trucks Have Spikes on Their Wheels?

 If a truck driver violates the spikes law by installing nut bolts that can harm or damage property, they can face various penalties such as fines, citations, and orders to remove the spikes.
 In severe cases, if the spikes are determined to have contributed to an accident, injury, or damage to property, the driver and their employer could face legal action, including lawsuits and liability claims.

-Should you be involved in an accident involving a semi-truck with spiked wheels contact Giddens Law Firm, P.A..
 For more than three decades, Mississippi truck accident lawyer John Giddens has dedicated his practice to helping injury victims across Mississippi.
-He has represented thousands of accident victims, helping them get the maximum amount of compensation to help them recover from their injuries.
+He has represented thousands of accident victims, helping them obtain the maximum compensation to recover from their injuries.

-Giddens Law Firm, P.A. has built an exceptional reputation throughout Mississippi for its relentless representation of those who suffered an injury caused by someone’s negligence.
-Our personal injury firm has won millions in settlements and verdicts for our clients and will not rest until injury victims throughout Mississippi receive the compensation they deserve.
+Giddens Law Firm, P.A. has built an exceptional reputation throughout Mississippi for its relentless representation of those who suffered injuries caused by negligence.
+Our personal injury firm specializing in truck accidents has won millions in settlements and verdicts for our clients and will not rest until injury victims throughout Mississippi receive the compensation they deserve.

 We are available every day of the week, 24 hours a day.
 We will evaluate the evidence and outline your legal options, no matter how complex or simple your case may be.